skellis46/slipbox/somatics unlimited.md

 ---

 And speaking of thanks, it is important that I finish by thanking and acknowledging my colleagues at C-DaRE, and in particular Teoma Naccarato and Hetty (again) and for their support and enthusiasm (my word) for this work.
 Thanks also to Anna Pakes and Erin Brannigan for the long and short conversations that often tested my thinking.
 And, as ever, to the people I have cited here without their permission, particularly in the context of a critique.
-Citation is a remarkably simply system yet what power to notice and to connect, and to be moved and humbled by the work of others.
+Citation is a remarkably simple system yet what power to notice and to connect, and to be moved and humbled by the work of others.

 Thank you.